DeepLcom/deepl-node/README.md

     translated itself.
 Characters in the `context` parameter are not counted toward billing.
     See the [API documentation][api-docs-context-param] for more information and example usage.
+-   `modelType`: specifies the type of translation model to use, options are:
+    - `'quality_optimized'`: use a translation model that maximizes translation quality, at the cost of response time.
+This option may be unavailable for some language pairs.
+    - `'prefer_quality_optimized'`: use the highest-quality translation model for the given language pair.
+    - `'latency_optimized'`: use a translation model that minimizes response time, at the cost of translation quality.
 -   `tagHandling`: type of tags to parse before translation, options are `'html'` and `'xml'`.